visit-dav/visit/src/doc/dev_manual/pr_create.rst

 No Reviewers (owners only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your changes are localized, you have satsified all the testing
+If your changes are localized, you have satisfied all the testing
 requirements and you are confident in the correctness of your changes
 (where correctness is measured by both the correctness of your code for
 accomplishing the desired task and the correctness of *how* you implemented